ElectronicStructureLibrary/flook/README.md

 ## Contributions, issues and bugs ##

-I would advice any users to contribute as much feedback and/or PR to further maintain and expand this library.
+I would advice any users to contribute as much feedback and/or PRs to further maintain and expand this library.

 Please do not hesitate to contribute!

-If you find any bugs please form a [bug report][issue].
+If you find any bugs please form a [bug report/issue][issue].

 If you have a fix please consider adding a [pull request][pr].